moledoc/moledoc/Go/README.md

 ## Function values

-In GoLang functions are values as well (like in haskell, R etc (functional paradigm)).
+In Go functions are values as well (like in haskell, R etc (functional paradigm)).
 They can be used as function arguments or return values.

 ### Function closures